pulumi/docs/pulumi-hugo/themes/default/content/blog/mlops-the-ai-challenge-is-cloud-not-code/index.md

 The AI industry is stealing the show as tech's goldrush of the '20s.
 Just looking at ChatGPT's [record setting user growth](https://www.reuters.com/technology/chatgpt-sets-record-fastest-growing-user-base-analyst-note-2023-02-01/), and rapid 3rd party integration [by top brands](https://www.forbes.com/sites/bernardmarr/2023/05/30/10-amazing-real-world-examples-of-how-companies-are-using-chatgpt-in-2023/?sh=ed1c90f14418), it is not surprising the hype suggests this is the beginning of a major digital transformation.

 When it comes to taking advantage of AI/ML in your own organization, realizing the benefits comes with major obstacles, not least of which is the almost complete lack of well practiced platform engineering architectures, industry consensus, and operational knowledge.
-Which is why it is easy to say, *The most difficult challenge that we face with AI today, is a problem of cloud orchestration*.
+Which is why it is easy to say, *The most difficult challenge that we face with AI today is a problem of cloud orchestration*.

-Peering behind the curtain, even a high level diagram is complicated at best.
+This high-level diagram easily illustrates the complexity involved.

-> figure 1.
+> Figure 1.
 A sneak peak at the map of ML development and product path
 ![A sneak peak at the map of ML development and product path](image.png)

-Now here to help blaze the trail of success, is the first installment of the "*Pulumi Python + MLOps*" series.
-Through the journey of this series we will start from square 1 with a basic app and the simple cloud deployment architecture in this post, and follow the chatbot development through it's evolution into a robust and resilient cloud native service.
+Intended to help users blaze a trail of success, this blog post is the first installment of the *Pulumi Python + MLOps* series.
+Through the journey of this series we will start from the beginning with a basic app and the simple cloud deployment architecture in this post, and follow the chatbot development through its evolution into a robust and resilient cloud native service.

-> # *The most difficult challenge that we face with AI today, is a problem of cloud orchestration*
+> # *The most difficult challenge that we face with AI today is a problem of cloud orchestration*

-For now, let's save the long winded sales pitches and AI ethics debates for another time.
-In this post, we will dive into the deep end as we deploy a private LlaMa 2 API chatbot service ... in 30 minutes or less!
-Introducing the Katwalk Server, a demo AI application which we will use as a testing ground for developing many parts of the AI development and operations lifecycle.

-Have I mentioned the solution is Python?
-While Pulumi supports many languages, we chose python for this project as a familiar language in the AI industry.

-Let's introduce some key concepts and technologies to start off.

-- Infrastructure as Code (IaC) is a transformative approach to platform engineering and orchestration.
+Instructure as code (IaC) is a key component to solving the cloud orchestration challenge present in AI/ML.
 By applying the rigor and precision of software development practices to cloud operations, IaC offers AI/ML professionals an efficient, reliable, and predictable way to develop at the highest velocity.

+For now, we'll skip the long-winded sales pitches and AI ethics debates, and instead focus on providing a concrete example of using IaC for MLOps.
+We will dive into the deep end and use Pulumi to deploy a private LlaMa 2 API chatbot service ... in 30 minutes or less!

+First, though, let's take a quick look at some terminology:

 - Katwalk Server is a demo AI application written to host your choice of LLM either locally or in the cloud, and serve it as an OpenAI API compatible service.
 As a practical, hands-on introduction to IaC for the MLOps space, this project aims to demystify the concepts and showcase the benefits Pulumi can bring to your AI/ML projects.

-- Large Language Model or "LLM"s like ChatGPT are machine learning models trained to generate human-like conversational text which have already become essential tools for businesses and individuals, transforming every day tasks and how we interact with technology.
+- Large Language Models or LLMs (like ChatGPT) are machine learning models trained to generate human-like conversational text which have already become essential tools for businesses and individuals, transforming every day tasks and how we interact with technology.
+- [LlaMa](https://ai.meta.com/llama/) is an LLM created by Meta, available for free for research and commercial use.

-> figure 2.
+> Figure 2.
 Or just let ChatGPT describe itself:
 ![Alt text](image-1.png)

 ## Deploy a private LlaMa 2 API chatbot service ... in 30 minutes or less!

 If you are ready to try the *#MLOpsChallenge* along with us, then let's double check a few requirements before starting the clock on our 30 minute chatbot challenge.
+While Pulumi supports many languages, we chose Python for this project, as Python is a familiar language in the AI industry.

-### Requirements:
+### Requirements

 * [Pulumi](https://www.pulumi.com/docs/install/)
 * [Python3](https://www.python.org/downloads/)